mvz/keep_up/README.md

 Next, run `bundle install` and run your tests or whatever.
 Since KeepUp generates a separate commit for each succesful update, you can use `git bisect` to find any updates that cause problems and remove or fix them.

+## Options

+* You can pass `--skip <GEMNAME>` to make KeepUp not consider the named gem for upgrades.
+This is helpful if you know a given upgrade is problematic.
+This option can be passed multiple times.
+* You can pass `--local` to make KeepUp not try to fetch remote gem version information.

 ## Planned Features